olvap80/InstantRTOS/README.md

 Plans so far
 - Complete queues and their variations
+- Complete with platform independent debouncing
 - Add preemption for some platforms (and stuff around)
+- FSM support (for those cases when FSMs/automata programming are "musthave")
+- "Native" C++ Coroutines and workarounds for their problems
+- Tutorial!!!
 - ...
 - TODO (still being invented)